progwise/george-ai/apps/typesense-cli/README.md

 ### Important Note

-The script `build.collection.ts` will delete the `scraped_web_pages_summaries` collection in Typesense if it exists and then recreate it.
-Please use with caution.
+The script `rebuild.collection.ts` will not delete the existing `scraped_web_pages_summaries` collection in Typesense, but it will upsert documents.
+Use with caution.